Suicidal Tendencies: Early career and Suicidal Tendencies (1980–1986)

 That same year was the beginning of Suicidal Tendencies's four-year recording hiatus and Mike Muir and bassist Louiche Mayorga formed the label Suicidal Records as well as the band Los Cycos.
-Jon Nelson left the group and Suicidal Tendencies were banned from playing L.A. shows from an incident at Perkins Palace (their fans tore out ten rows of seats and promoters could not get the proper insurance to hire them) Muir was also about to try his hand at producing as well as starting the new label.
-Los Cycos was originally Mike Muir (vocals), Bob Heathcote (bass), Anthony Gallo (guitars) and Amery Smith (drums).
-After a few rehearsals Amery Smith left the line up to join Jon Nelson in starting their own band (the Brood).
-Los Cycos eventually included Grant Estes on lead guitar and original choices Bob Heathcote and Amery Smith were replaced by Louiche Mayorga (bass) and Sal Troy (drums).
-They recorded the song "It's Not Easy" written by Muir.
-"Welcome to Venice" was the first record to be released on Suicidal Records, the original masters were destroyed in a fire.
+After some lineup changes the band recorded the song "It's Not Easy" written by Muir.
+"Welcome to Venice" was the first record to be released on Suicidal Records; the original masters were later destroyed in a fire.
 In 1989, Suicidal Tendencies re-recorded "It's Not Easy" for their release Controlled By Hatred/Feel Like Shit...
 DejaVu album.
 The other Los Cycos track "A Little Each Day" which never made it to the album, was re-recorded for the 1987 Suicidal Tendencies release Join the Army and again on Still Cyco After All These Years released in 1993.
-In 2000 it resurfaced on the FNG compilation and a fourth time on 2008s (split) album Lights...Camera...Revolution!/Still Cyco After All These Years.
-Suicidal Tendencies played on the track "Look Up...
-(The Boys are Back)" which was the introduction of guitarist Rocky George and drummer RJ Herrera.
+In 2000 it resurfaced on the FNG compilation and a fourth time on 2008's (split) album Lights...Camera...Revolution!/Still Cyco After All These Years.
 The band found a new label in Caroline Records in 1986.